DumplingIsNice/Baggage-Handling-System-Group-4/README.md

 ### Instructions

-To run this fbdk project...
-TBD
+To run this fbdk project, open command prompt and set directory to be in fbdk.
+Enter command "java  -jar editor.jar".

 Install `openjdk 11.0.16` or other java SDK/JRE compatible to the provided FBDK version.
 - Launch the application...